Canon G1 X Mark III versus Nikon D7500

 |Canon G7 X Mark II (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||2000||8.0||7||YES|

 |Fujifilm X100F (⇒ lft | rgt)||2360||no||3.0||1040||fixed||no||4000||8.0||4.6||no|

 |Nikon D500 (⇒ lft | rgt)||optical||YES||3.2||2359||tilting||YES||8000||10.0||no||no|

 Both the G1X Mark III and the D7500 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D7500 replaced the earlier Nikon D7200, while the G1X Mark III followed on from the Canon G1 X Mark II.

 So what conclusions can be drawn?
-Which of the two cameras – the Canon G1 X Mark III or the Nikon D7500 – has the upper hand?
+Is the Canon G1 X Mark III better than the Nikon D7500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G1 X Mark III:

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 8% higher linear resolution.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).